jiaweiw02/proglang/hw1/README.md

 Jiawei Wu (worked alone)

+features: takes in a lambda expression and reduces it using alpha renaming, beta reduction, and eta reduction (in that order)

+comments & bugs:
 Eta conversion and beta reduction work fine

 alpha renaming basically just adds a 0 whenever its a variable that appears